johnpl-io/16-bit-cpu/README.md

 ```

 ## Time Diagrams
 To show the process that the computer goes through when running each of the possible different types of commands, timming diagrams were made in GTKWave.
 Because of how this processor was designed, each command takes one clock cycle to run, which is 40 ns.
-One thing to note is that the first command is only displayed for 20 ns on GTKWave since at 0 ns a falling edge occures.
+The timescale in the simulation is `1ns/1ns` One thing to note is that the first command is only displayed for 20 ns on GTKWave since at 0 ns a falling edge occures.

 ### R-Type
 For this example ``X0`` is initialized to be 1, and ``X1`` is initialized as 2.